YourOnly-One/yoo-hugo-content/snoworld/eng-ph/blog/posts/2022/20220312-ppop-convention.md

   - Live soundcheck access
   - VIP ID pass / VIP fast lane

-*Please note that prices are exclusive of ticketing service charge.*
+*Prices are exclusive of ticketing service charge.*
+{.notecounter}

 Yes, there is an online viewing option.
 The online regular ticket, which is available for only ₱900.00 (U$17.18), will grant access for the concert proper from 15:00 PHT to 19:00 PHT.
 The online special or online VIP ticket for ₱1,500.00 (U$28.63) will give access to the live soundcheck which will start by 13:00 PHT.

 VIP ticket holders are also entitled to watch the live soundcheck at 13:00 PHT.
 They will be allowed to enter the venue by 12:00 PHT.
 As this is an exclusive access for both VIP and online VIP ticket holders, videos will not be allowed during the live soundcheck.

-*Note: ₱1.00 = U$0.019 based on 2022-03-11 22:01 UTC exchange rate, and used only for International context.*
+*₱1.00 = U$0.019 based on 2022-03-11 22:01 UTC exchange rate, and used only for International context.*
+{.notecounter}

 ## Additional information
 Before storming the venue, especially the concert, make sure to read the health and safety guidelines put forth by the organizers and management of the venues.
 The virus known as SARS-CoV-2 and the disease it produces known as COVID-19 is still a health issue.